 - Define your company culture.
 What is important to you and your team?
 What do you want your culture to look like?
 Defining these things up front will help ensure everyone is on the same page – and working towards the same goals.

 - Communicate openly and often.
-Company culture should be discussed frequently – within individual teams and the entire organization.
-This helps ensure that everyone understands what’s expected of them, knows how they can contribute, and feels like they’re part of something bigger than themselves.
+Company culture should be discussed frequently – within individual teams (in-person, hybrid, and digital teams) and the entire organization.
+This helps ensure that everyone understands what’s expected of them, knows how they can contribute and feels like they’re part of something bigger than themselves.

 - Celebrate successes (and learn from failures).
 A big part of creating a positive company culture is celebrating wins together – both small victories AND significant milestones.
-But don’t forget to learn from failures; after all, mistakes are an essential part of growth.
-By following these tips, you can create or improve upon an existing company culture that supports productivity, creativity, innovation, and, most importantly – happiness!
+But don’t forget to learn from failures; mistakes are essential to growth.
+By following these tips, you can create or improve upon an existing company culture that supports productivity, creativity, digital innovation, and, most importantly – happiness!

 I think the above steps are necessary.
-But, of course, before we plan an approach to any project, we need to research and info gather.
-So, for example, Project Managers/Business Analysts like myself use the PESTLE analysis to help us assess what we’re up against.
+But, of course, we must research and gather information before we plan an approach to any project.
+So, for example, Project Managers/Business Analyst leaders like myself use the PESTLE analysis to help us assess what we’re up against.
 We also set benchmarks to help us measure success moving forward.